jvgiordano/OSSMM-Version-1/docs/_pages/quick-intro.md

 # **The Goal:**
 OSSMM was created to address the prohibitive entry cost into quality sleep research.
-By providing researchers and sleep enthusiasts with an affordable platform that can be assembled locally this accessible system
+By providing researchers and sleep enthusiasts with an affordable platform that can be assembled locally, this accessible system
 promotes:

 - Cost-effective large-scale, long-term sleep studies